catgriffin85/pp4-serenity-escape-spa/README.md

 ### Automated Testing

+I developed automated tests for the project using Django's TestCase framework to validate key functionality, such as booking appointments, editing appointments, and submitting reviews.
+Unfortunately, the tests encountered an error: psycopg2.errors.UndefinedTable: relation "treatments_post" does not exist.
+This error was due to a reference to an outdated database table in the migrations, even though the table no longer exists.
+Despite attempting various solutions, including editing migrations and cleaning up the test database, the issue persisted.

+Since the treatments_treatment table is the primary database that feeds into all the forms, the unresolved error prevented the tests from running successfully.
+While I considered removing the test code from the project, I chose to keep it as a record of my efforts and learning experience.
+Debugging this issue has deepened my understanding of Django testing and database migrations.
+Although I plan to revisit and resolve this problem as my experience grows, I am confident that my successful manual testing accurately reflects the functionality and quality of my work.

 ## Bugs

 <strong>Fixed Bugs</strong>

 After creating my first database, I changed the name of the model but it didn’t change the name of the database.
 I deleted the migration and migrated again but that didn’t fix it.
 I had to add code to the meta class to change the name of the database which then worked.
+This bug caused issues later in the project during automated testing.
+So while it appeared fixed and the migration was showing as complete, my tests referenced the previous database name even though the only reference I could find of this database in my project was the code to rename it.
+This was extremely frustrating as I tried many steps to resolve the issue.
+It will definitely be a lesson for future projects.

 During testing I found a bug on the Update Appointment page.
 When updating their appointment, users were allowed to book a slot that was already booked by another user.
 This functionality is available in the main book appointment form but not in the update appointment form.
 I updated my code to include a check for an existing appointment and the bug was fixed.